Models of Jacobians of curves: The strict logarithmic Jacobian and the Picard space

 The reverse inclusion is easier: the map $\bar e{^\et}\to \sLPic^0_{X/S}$ is zero when restricted to $U$, so by the N\'eron mapping property of $\sLPic^0_{X/S}$ (\ref{thm:Neron}), the map $\bar e^{\et}\to \sLPic^0_{X/S}$ is zero and therefore $\bar e^{\et}\subset K$.

-\textbf{Part 2. } Note that since $S$ is log regular, so is $X$; thus, if in addition $\ul{X}$ is regular, its log structure is locally free.
+\textbf{Proof of (ii). } Note that since $S$ is log regular, so is $X$; thus, if in addition $\ul{X}$ is regular, its log structure is locally free.
 Since the log structure of $S$ is isomorphic to the log structure of $X$ away from the singular points of the fibers, the log structure on $S$ must therefore also be locally free, and thus $\ul{S}$ must also be regular.
 As the N\'eron model $N=\sLPic^0_{X/S}$ of $\Pic^0_{X_U/U}$ is smooth over $S$, it follows that $X_N$ is regular as well.
 The canonical isomorphism $N_U=\Pic^0_{X_U/U}$ corresponds to a line bundle $L$ on $X_{N_U}$, represented by a Cartier divisor $D$.
 The scheme-theoretical closure $\o D$ of $D$ in $X_N$ is Cartier by regularity of the latter.
-Thus the line bundle $\ca O(\o D)$ provides a section of the natural morphism $\Pic^{tot 0}_{X/S} \to N$, which is therefore surjective. \end{proof}
+Thus the line bundle $\ca O(\o D)$ provides a lift of $L$ under the natural morphism $\Pic^{tot 0}_{X/S} \to N$, which is therefore surjective. \end{proof}

 \begin{lemma} Let $S$ be the spectrum of a local ring, $U \hra S$ open, and $X \to S$ a morphism such that $X_U \to U$ is an isomorphism, and $X_U$ is schematically dense in $X$.
 Let $\sigma\colon S \to X$ be a section.
 Then $\sigma$ is open. \end{lemma} \begin{proof} Writing $s$ for the closed point of $S$, let $\sigma(s) \in V \hra X$ be an affine open neighbourhood; then $\sigma$ factors via $V$ (the preimage of $V$ via $\sigma$ is open and contains $s$).
 Write $\sigma'\colon S \to V$ for the factored map.